This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Mumps is a viral infection that causes inflammation of the parotid glands.
+Mumps is a disease causes by a virus.
+Mumps causes inflammation of the parotid glands.
 Parotid glands help to make saliva.
 They are located in front of and below each ear.
 The mumps virus is spread when an infected person coughs or sneezes.
 It is also spread through direct contact with an infected person's saliva, such as sharing eating utensils.

 - You have a seizure.

 Seek care immediately if:

 - You have trouble breathing or are breathing faster than usual.

 - You have abdominal pain, nausea, or vomiting.

 - You are confused or less alert than usual.